 Massive MIMO and multi-user MIMO antenna technologies in 5G

-MIMO or Multiple Input Multiple Output technology was first introduced in mobile networks in HSPA+ or Evolved High-Speed Packet Access.
+MIMO, or Multiple Input Multiple Output technology, was first introduced in mobile networks in HSPA+ or Evolved High-Speed Packet Access.
 The requirements for the HSPA+ enhancement were specified in 3GPP release 7.
 4G LTE networks took the MIMO technology to another level with various antenna configurations in LTE, LTE Advanced and LTE Advanced Pro networks.
 The MIMO technology has also been a requirement for the Gigabit LTE milestone, which is often talked about in the context of 5G networks.

 5G New Radio networks use an advanced version of MIMO called Massive MIMO, which employs a large number of antenna elements at the transmitter and the receiver.
-Massive MIMO also supports the multi-user MIMO technique allowing the antenna elements of the transmitter and receiver to support multiple users simultaneously.
+Massive MIMO also supports the multi-user MIMO technique, allowing the transmitter and receiver antenna elements to support multiple users simultaneously.
 MIMO in 4G LTE networks uses a maximum antenna configuration of 8 x 8 for the downlink, which means the 4G network supports a maximum of eight (8) communication layers for download purposes.
 In 5G Massive MIMO, the antenna configuration can be in tens or even hundreds.
 For example, mobile network vendors already offer 5G antennas with a MIMO configuration of 64 x 64, but 256 x 256 is also possible.
 However, the purpose of MIMO in 5G is not just data rate and radio link quality enhancements but also capacity improvements.
 The capacity improvement is achieved through Multi-User MIMO, which allows the 5G base stations (gNodeB) to support multiple users simultaneously.

 Beamforming in 5G Massive MIMO